tcheukueppoo/fast-rus/README.md

 ## Features

-* Alphabets: Learn the signs and pronounciation of alphabets.
+Fast-Rus has different sections, each dedicated to learning a particular aspect of the Russian language.

-* Pronouns:
+* Alphabets: Learn the signs and pronounciation of Russian alphabets.
-* Verbs:
+* Pronouns: Russian pronouns are gendered and case-sensitive, dive deep into the different types of pronouns, including personal, possesive, reflexive, demonstrative, interrogative, and relative pronouns.
-* Conjugation: Learn to conjugate
+* Verbs: Explore the perfective and imperfective aspect of the russian verbs, with verbs conjugated based on person, number, gender, and case.
-* Noun:
+* Nouns: Learn Russian nouns, also categorized based on gender, number, and case.
-* Adjective:
+* Adjective: Russian adjective describes nouns and agree with them in gender, number, and case.
-* Adverb:
+* Adverb: Dive deep into  Russian adverbs with most of them formed from adjectives by adding specific suffixes.
 * Conjunction:
 * Vocabulary:
 * Dictation: